Mikelew88/ChefNet/README.md

 Images were downsized to 100x100 so that I could iterate through training multiple models, in the time allotted for capstone projects.

+Preprocessing scripts may be found in the [Preprocessing folder](/Scripts/Preprocessing)

 ### Neural Network Architecture

 My architecture went though multiple iterations, ultimately I settled on preprocessing images with VGG-16, and passing those activations into 3 hidden dense layers.
 My output layer consists of a sigmoid activation for each ingredient, and uses binary crossentropy loss.

+All neural network architectures may be found in [this code](/Scripts/Ingredient_identifier/build_models.py).

 ### Results